izaowl/banking-app/README.md

-# banking-app
+# Banking Appp

 I built a simple Banking App which calculates balance of the Bank Account.
 You can enter deposits and withdrawals and it will then print a statement with each transaction and the date when the transaction was entered.

 ### My approach

 I started by analysing requirements for this application.
 I wrote User stories which are listed further on this page.
 I described there all requirements and then created  a doman model.
 I researched online how Banking ATM's and Bank Accounts are modeled.
-I decided then to create classes with distinctive responsibilities.
+I decided then to create classes with distinctive responsibilities makind sure that they are loosely coupled.

 ## Specification